Summary

 Explore

 Show slide 6 and ask your participants, "What makes a question effective?"
-Ask them to share their responses in the chat feature of Zoom.
+Ask them to share their responses.

 Move to slide 7 to show some examples of what other teachers have said when asked what makes a question effective.
 Notice that they are probably very similar to what your participants said.
 Share that teachers often have a good idea of what an effective question sounds like.

-Explain that the goal of this session is to become more intentional about how we ask questions and the questions we ask.
-Ask your participants to think about how many questions you have asked them thus far— likely more than ten! — during the presentation, introductions and exchanges of information.
+Explain that the goal of this session is to become more intentional about the questions we ask and how we ask them.
+Ask your participants to think about how many questions you have asked them thus far—likely more than ten!—during the presentation, introductions, and exchanges of information.
 In a normal school day, teachers ask a lot of questions.

 Explain that most of the questions we ask are not for assessment purposes, but rather are to guide students toward new concepts, or to encourage them to think more deeply about what they are learning or experiencing.